EsiNaderi/Linear-Systems/README.md

 # Linear-Systems
-This is a MATLAB code for inversion of inversion of linear systems.
-This code is developed based on the follwoing paper which is availabe on arXiv:
+This is a MATLAB code for inversion of linear systems.
+This code is developed based on the follwoing paper which is available on arXiv:

 Inversion-Based Output Tracking and Unknown Input Reconstruction of Square Discrete-Time Linear Systems